Frequently Asked Questions

 How do I code Family and Medical Leave on my time sheet?

 Family and Medical Leave runs concurrently with your leave, and all leave policies remain in effect, including call in procedures and the leave bank/leave donation policy.
 If an employee has exhausted all their leave, but still has not exhausted their Family and Medical Leave, the time sheet should be coded as Leave Without Pay.
-All FMLA-related leave should be noted in the comments section of the time sheet.
+Enter code for desired type of leave and add a line for “00 FMTAK – FMLA Take”

 What about my health insurance?